cloudrainstar/bionemo-framework/docs/docs/user-guide/getting-started/csp-integration.md

 * `--result`: Directory to store job results
 * `--order`: Order of the job
 * `--label`: Job label, allowing quick filtering on NGC dashboard
-* `--commandline`: Command to run inside the container, in this case, starting JupyterLab and keeping it running with `sleep infinity`
+* `--commandline`: Command to run inside the container starting JupyterLab and keeping it running with `sleep infinity`

 To launch your Jupyter notebook in the browser, click on your job in the [NGC Web UI](https://bc.ngc.nvidia.com/jobs)